RyanBalshaw/MEV781_Tutorials/README.md

 1. The Fourier Transform

 Tutorials I wish to add:
-Students sometimes struggle with time synchronous averaging, the order domain and time-varying operating conditions.
+- A tutorial on time synchronous averaging, the order domain and time-varying operating conditions may be a good idea.
 It may be good to take a toy signal and showcase how the problems arise.
+- A tutorial on the wavelet transform could be interesting.